Clinical and Health Services Research

 Clinician and/or Health Care System Bias and Cultural Competence

-Research to assess and understand conscious and unconscious bias and cultural competency of health care providers and other actors within the health care system regarding patients from health disparity populations, as well as interventions to reduce these biases, improve cultural competence, and understand how these interventions impact quality of care, improve patients’ health outcomes, and reduce health disparities.
+Research focused on assessing and understanding conscious and unconscious biases and cultural competency of health care providers and other actors within the health care system regarding patients from populations that experience health/health care disparities; and assessment and understanding of patients’ conscious and unconscious biases regarding health care providers, and interventions to reduce those biases and improve cultural competence.
+In addition, studies that assess the impact of those interventions on quality of care, patients’ health/clinical outcomes and reduction of health/health care disparities.

-Research to understand the nature and patterns of communication between patients from health disparity populations and points of contact at different levels within the health care system (in addition to clinicians), interventions to facilitate effective bidirectional communication, patient empowerment/partnership and shared decision-making between health care systems and patients from health disparity populations and their families, and the impact of such interventions on quality of care and health outcomes.
+Research to understand the nature and patterns of communication (including implicit and explicit bias) between patients from populations that experience health disparities and points of contact at different levels within the health care system (not limited to clinicians and health care teams); interventions to facilitate effective bidirectional communication, build trust and mutual respect between patient and clinician, patient self-advocacy, empowerment/partnership, organizational health literacy, and shared decision-making (for example, decision aids for risk assessment and informed choice) between health care systems and patients and their families including the impact of such interventions on quality of care and health/clinical outcomes, and on reducing health/health care disparities.

 Patient Engagement and/or Partnership in Care

-This type of research intends to understand factors that trigger, facilitate or deter engagement/partnership of patients from health disparity populations in clinical care across the care cascade (screening, diagnosis, engagement in care, treatment adherence), interventions to enhance it, and the impact of these interventions on health outcomes.
-Interventions can occur within clinical settings or in the community but offered in conjunction with clinical care.
-This research assesses patient-reported outcomes, self-management, patient navigation, the impact of different health information technologies on health education interventions, and health education interventions offered within medical settings.
+Research to understand factors in clinical care that trigger, facilitate, or deter agency/engagement/partnership of patients from populations affected by health disparities across the care cascade (for example, screening, diagnosis, continuity of care); interventions to enhance agency/engagement/partnership and the impact of these interventions on health/clinical outcomes and/or health/health care disparities.
+Interventions can occur within clinical settings or in the community but are offered in conjunction with clinical care.
+Examples include developing, testing, and evaluating patient self-management interventions; interventions including patient-reported outcomes; assessing the impact of different health information technologies on health education interventions; and health education interventions offered within medical settings.

 Epidemiology of Health Care Utilization and Outcomes